YoavCodes/salmon/readme.md

 	- Logic heavy templates
 	- Function specific templates for automatically namespacing client-side functions
 	- You can choose to trade-off between speed of authoring, speed of rendering, or mix and match, and also nest templates as needed.
-- uses document.createElement and document fragments for lightening fast element manipulation before and/or after inserting into the DOM
+- uses document.createElement and document fragments for lightning fast element manipulation before and/or after inserting into the DOM
 - multiline strings in javascript using backticks \`string\`.
 	- Quotes never have to be escaped.
 	- type faster with less Shift key action